 Before qualifying as a pilot you will need to learn the theory of, and pass examinations in, a number of aviation-related subjects.
 These are:

 We run a programme of courses covering these subjects and all students are welcome to attend.
 All courses take place in the clubhouse at Tollerton.
-We recommend that students use the Trevor Thom series of textbooks.
+We recommend that students use the Air Pilot's Manuals series of textbooks by Trevor Thom.
 The relevant examinations can be conducted within the club environment by our resident ground school examiner.
 Normally all examinations should be passed within an 18 month period.